 It is unlawful for any person to harbor, keep, maintain, or possess any wild animal without first having obtained a permit from Idaho department of fish and game.
 Animals that are considered to be "exotic" animals are unlawful for any person to harbor, keep, maintain, or possess.
 (2010 Code)

--Pheasants, chukars, partridge.
+This section shall not apply to -Pheasants, chukars, partridge.

 4-3-11: RUNNING AT LARGE: